 Check: What you need to know about Bounced cheque in UAE & Dubai

 Amongst the terms and conditions on handling a cheque, honouring a valid cheque is important.
 It is essential to honour the cheque during the validity.
 In UAE, a cheque is valid for 6 months from the date of issuance.

 Banks reject the cheques issued after the validity.
 If a bank rejects a cheque that has expired, the drawer can request the issuer for a new cheque.
 If the issuer doesn’t provide a new cheque the beneficiary can file a cheque bounce case.

-The law for cheque bounce is different in UAE and Dubai.
+The law for cheque bounces is different in UAE and Dubai.
 In Dubai, if the issuer is found guilty for a bounced cheque, he will be levied fine that would be around AED 2000 – AED 10,000.
 Whereas in other parts of UAE, the charges for cheque bouncing is detention in addition to the fine amount which is 10% of the cheque amount according to Federal Law No. 18 of 1993.
 A travel ban will be imposed on the defaulter until the case is dismissed.

-Validity of a bounced cheque in UAE: A beneficiary can file a bounced cheque case against the issuer up to 3 years from the date of issuance according to the new Federal Law No. 18 of 1993.
+Validity of a bounced cheque in UAE: A beneficiary can file a bounced cheque case against the issuer up to 2 years from the date of issuance according to the new Federal Law No. 18 of 1993.

 Apart from the validity, there are specific details that need to be overlooked while holding a cheque book